Contact Us Make a payment Check In

 Making the Transition Back to College Easier with a Counselor’s Help

 Going back to college can be both exciting and overwhelming.
 Whether you’re a freshman or returning for another year, the transition can bring new challenges.
 Speaking to a counselor can make this process smoother.
-Here’s how a counselor can help you with various aspects of your college life.
+Here’s how a mental health counselor can help you with various aspects of your college life.

 Coordinating Class and Social Schedules